 UPDATE: If you have been using FreeSO on Linux prior to Update 70 (June 9th, 2018), you must redownload macextras.zip In this thread Rhys mentions that the steps to getting FreeSO working on Mac may also work to get it running on Linux and this is in fact true and doesn't involve the unnecessary complexities of wine!
 On Linux the game looks for The Sims Online files to be in a folder named game and that folder must be inside your FreeSO folder.
 For example, /home/dotequals/FreeSO/game/TSOClient/TSOClient.exe should be the original TSO game executable.
-Installation Instructions: Download and install mono for Linux from your package manager http://www.mono-project.com/download/#download-lin Download and install SDL2 from your package manager (On Arch the package was called sdl2, but on Ubuntu it is called libsdl2-2.0-0) Download and install rsync from your package manager if "which rsync" (without quotes) returns nothing as it's used during the client update process.
-Download and extract the Windows build of the game as normal.
-The latest build on http://servo.freeso.org (log in as guest) should work as a starting point.
-Download the Client artifact from here: http://servo.freeso.org/viewLog.htm...l&buildBranch=<default>&guest=1 Download The Sims Online files and place the files into a folder named game that lives in your FreeSO folder.
-If you can't copy the game from network or a windows drive, you can try downloading with GetTSO.sh by Fatbag from NioTSO http://wiki.niotso.org/GetTSO Make sure your system has all the dependencies listed before running the script Download the Mac Extras zip here: http://freeso.org/stuff/macextras.zip Extract the Mac Extras into your FreeSO folder (ex. freeso.command and all other files inside should be copied directly into your FreeSO folder).
-Make freeso.command and freeso3d.command executable with chmod +x freeso.command (also do this for freeso3d.command if you want to play in 3D).
-Run ./freeso.command or ./freeso3d.command from your FreeSO folder to start the game! (these run mono FreeSO.exe through your terminal) you will need to update at least once.
-IMPORTANT: UPDATING Updating FreeSO is more difficult.
+Installation Instructions: Install the following dependencies using terminal and your package manager Install mono for Linux or go here: http://www.mono-project.com/download/#download-lin On Arch the package is just mono On Ubuntu it's mono-devel (in testing, the steps to add the mono repoistory were unnecessary) Install SDL2 On Arch the package is just sdl2 On Ubuntu it's libsdl2-2.0-0 Install cabextract or go here: https://www.cabextract.org.uk/ Install rsync if `which rsync` (without quotes) returns nothing as it's needed during the client update process Install FreeSO Download FreeSO (client-###.zip) here: http://servo.freeso.org/viewLog.htm...l&buildBranch=<default>&tab=artifacts&guest=1 Extract the folder to wherever you would like (keep track of the location) Download macextras.zip (yes, macextras) here: http://freeso.org/stuff/macextras.zip Extract the contents of the folder and move those files into your FreeSO folder replacing any conflicting files.
+Install The Sims Online Download an archive of The Sims Online here: http://ia801903.us.archive.org/tarv...tar&file=042006/TSO_Installer_v1.1239.1.0.zip Grab the latest release of TSO-Version-Patcher from here: https://github.com/riperiperi/TSO-Version-Patcher/releases Extract both zips and keep track of where they’re stored on your computer (usually ~/Downloads/) In a terminal window change directory to be inside the extracted TSO Installer folder (ex. cd ~/Downloads/TSO_Installer_v1.1239.1.0) Execute: `cabextract -d /path/to/FreeSO/game Data1.cab` (without quotes and where /path/to/FreeSO is where you've downloaded and stored FreeSO) which will create a folder in your FreeSO folder called game In the terminal window change directory to be inside the TSO-Version-Patcher Release folder (ex. cd ~/Downloads/Releases) Execute: `mono TSOVersionPatcherF.exe 1239toNI.tsop /path/to/FreeSO/game` (without quotes and where /path/to/FreeSO is where you've downloaded and stored FreeSO) Make freeso.command and freeso3d.command executable by changing directory to your FreeSO folder and typing chmod +x freeso.command (also do this for freeso3d.command if you want to play in 3D).
+Run ./freeso.command or ./freeso3d.command from your FreeSO folder to start the game! (these run `mono FreeSO.exe` and handle game patches) IMPORTANT: UPDATING Updating FreeSO is more difficult.
 After the game's update finishes, the updater will not run.
 You must run freeso.command or freeso3d.command again, where you will see it performing the update in the command line.
 Additionally, the game will not properly close until you close the terminal window hosting it.
 This is pretty unclean, but it works for now.
 Check back at this thread or the Mac thread after updates just to check if this process has changed, or if you need new MacExtras.
 Installed packages can vary widely from system to system so make sure to read the terminal output as you go through this process to check for errors.
-GetTSO.sh for example, has an unlisted dependency on bc, but will complete just fine without it.
 Simitone: You will need to install mono and (likely) SDL2 from the above steps if you have not already done so.
 Download and extract the latest ReleaseOGL from https://github.com/riperiperi/Simitone/releases Because we aren't on Windows, ReleaseDX will not work.
 Don't download it.
 You will need to obtain The Sims Complete Collection files from a Windows PC and place them within a set of sub-folders inside your Simitone folder.
 For example, /home/dotequals/Simitone/C:/Program Files (x86)/Maxis/The Sims/The Sims.exe should be the original The Sims executable.
 If you're using the command line to make these folders, quotations or escapes are your friend.
 From your Simitone folder, run "mono Simitone.Windows.exe" or "mono Simitone.Windows.exe -3d" without quotes and enjoy!